 The 75 Mile Beach

 It is literally what it says on the tin.
 A beach, that stretches for 75 miles.
 On Fraser Island’s eastern side facing out onto the ocean is white sand and blue ocean that stretches further than the eye can see.
 This is normally one of the first stops people go to on Fraser, both if you’re on a group tour or going by yourself, as you can drive along the beach to fully appreciate how long it is!
-Look out for migrating whales off its shores that occurs every year from June – August.
+Look out for migrating whales off its shores that occur every year from June – August.

 No visit to Fraser Island would be complete without a dip in the blue waters of Lake McKenzie.
-This perched lake not only has beautifully clear waters, but the sand around the lake is pure, white silica, making it some of the purest sand in the world, rivalling the beaches on Whitsunday Island.
+This perched lake not only has beautifully clear waters, but the sand around the lake is pure, white silica making it some of the purest sand in the world, rivalling the beaches on Whitsunday Island.
 Take some time to relax by its waters, float in the lake, even use the sand as a natural exfoliator!

 Indian Head, so-named because when Captain Cook was sailing along the east coast of Australia in 1770, he saw aboriginals standing on this raise hill.
 Back then, ‘Indians’ was used by Westerners to describe the natives of various lands including America, hence Captain Cook gave the headland the name ‘Indian Head’.
 Besides this little snippet of history, Indian Head offers fantastic views of both the 75 Mile Beach and the ocean, being the most easterly point of the island.
-It is also a great place to spot migrating whales from during winter!
+It is also a great place to spot migrating whales from during winter

 Last but not least, the Champagne Pools.
 These natural pools are a great place to swim, as it’s a relaxing spot yet the water bubbling and frothing over the rock edge (hence the name Champagne Pools) makes it an exciting dip at the same time.
 Plus it is one of the most beautiful and most photographic parts of the eastern beach on Fraser Island.